heyfletch/mgbase/wp-content/plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 *  Gateway Page to show your offer to every visitor
 *  Create video landing pages
 *  And more...

+###Created for Marketers and Designers

+I created this plugin with marketers and designers in mind.
+It is easy to use whether you are building your own list or helping your clients build their list.
+I use this plugin for all of my landing pages and coming soon pages.
+I guarantee it will work for you.

 *  [Free Upgrade to the Advanced Lite version!](http://www.thinklandingpages.com/landingpage/wordpress-landing-page-plugin-2-2/?utm_source=inside%20landing%20page%20plugin%20repoBottom-to-feature-page&utm_medium=plugin&utm_campaign=inside%20landing%20page%20plugin%20repoBottom-to-feature-page)